 Which business processes rely on invoices?

-All of these processes rely on invoices.
-As you may notice, these processes overlap, we wanted to cover all process terminology surrounding invoices:
+All the following processes rely on invoices.
+As you may notice, these processes overlap.
+We wanted to cover all process terminology surrounding invoices:

 - Procure-to-Pay: Also called Source-to-Pay (S2P) or Purchase-to-Pay (P2P), this process includes finding a supplier and making payments to the supplier.